-The Tunisian School of Politics has quickly stabilized its place on the Tunisian political field.
-Every other year, young politicians who have graduated from TSoP with highest grades participate in a study visit to Finland and get acquainted with the Finnish party field and the traditions of multiparty co-operation via Demo Finland.
+The Tunisian School of Politics has quickly stabilised its place on the Tunisian political field.
+Every other year, young politicians who have graduated from TSoP with highest grades participate in a study visit to Finland and get acquainted with the Finnish party field and the traditions of multi-party co-operation via Demo Finland.

 The Tunisian School of Politics is supported by the Ministries for Foreign Affairs of Finland and the Netherlands via Demo Finland and NIMD.